 $89,880

-The highest median annual wage for healthcare administrators comes with government-based work, with more traditional healthcare settings not far behind.
+The highest median annual wage for healthcare administrators comes with traditional healthcare settings, with government work not far behind.
 In certain work settings like hospitals, you may be asked to work nights and weekends.
 Healthcare facilities tend to be open and staffed 24/7, which means that on-call work is sometimes required for these types of healthcare administration positions.

 Healthcare Administrator Salary by Industry